Invariant laminations for irreducible automorphisms of free groups: Train track technology

 Since in this paper we will concentrate on self-maps of graphs that represent iwip automorphisms, we will almost exclusively consider self-maps $f: \tau \to \tau$ that are expanding.

 \begin{lem} Let the self-map $f: \tau \to \tau$ of the graph $\tau$ be expanding, and assume that $f$ represents an iwip automorphism of $\FN$.
-Then we have: \begin{enumerate} \item Every $f$-invariant subgraph $\tau_0 \subset \tau$ is either a single vertex (or a collection of vertices, if one relaxes the convention that a graph is connected), or equal to all of $\tau$. \item For every edge $e$ there exists an exponent $t \geq 0$ such that the (possibly non-reduced) edge path $f^t(e)$ crosses three or more times over $e$ or $\bar e$. \end{enumerate} \end{lem}
+Then we have: \begin{enumerate} \item Every $f$-invariant subgraph $\tau_0 \subset \tau$ is either a single vertex (or a collection of vertices, if one relaxes the convention that a graph is connected), or equal to all of $\tau$. \item The transition matrix $M(f)$ of $f$ is primitive. \item For every edge $e$ there exists an exponent $t \geq 0$ such that the (possibly non-reduced) edge path $f^t(e)$ crosses three or more times over $e$ or $\bar e$. \end{enumerate} \end{lem}

 \begin{proof} (1) Assume that $\tau_0 \subset \tau$ contains at least one edge.
 From the assumptions that $f$ is expanding, and that $f(\tau_0) \subset \tau_0$, it follows that $\pi_1 (\tau_0)$ is non-trivial.
 From the iwip hypothesis it follows that the inclusion $\tau_0 \subset \tau$ induces an isomorphisms on $\pi_1$.
 Hence our convention on graphs (see subsection \ref{tt-maps}), that $\tau$ is finite and does not contain vertices of valence 1, implies $\tau_0 = \tau$.